digital-cargo/good-practice-eCommerce/README.md

 It enables piece-level modeling of shipment data in a not fully piece-level environment that is in transition, but provides the basis for future developments.
 This can be useful (1) when piece-level granularity is not required, (2) when non-integrable data sets are involved, (3) or when piece-level processing is not yet feasible in physical handling operations.

-## Business Process and Data Exchange
+## Business Process and Data Sharing

 ### Process overview